May 2020 Update from Leitfie

 An Update from Leitfie

-At Leitfie Farms, Ben continues to trial crop mixtures and experiment with inputs.
+At Leitfie, Ben continues to trial crop mixtures and experiment with inputs.
 His ultimate aim is to increase soil biodiversity, reduce inputs and create a truly sustainable farming system.
-Below are a few observations from May 2020.
+Here is the May 2020 Update from Leitfie Farms.

 Winter wheat after beans